VoxClamantisProject/VoxClamantisProject.github.io/tools.md

 ---
 layout: default
 title: Tools & Code
-description: Links to helpful tools and our code for the extraction and analysis process.
+description: Tools and code for extraction and analysis.
 ---

 Links to tools and our code for the extraction and analysis process.